virtual-labs/exp-impulse-and-response-iiith/experiment/aim.md

 ## The aim of this experiment is to

-***
+---

-1. understand linear and time invariant (LTI) systems in time domain
+1. Understand linear and time invariant (LTI) systems in time domain

-2. understand impulse response and step response of LTI sytems
+2. Understand impulse response and step response of LTI sytems

-3. study some common LTI systems
+3. Study some common LTI systems

-4. build desired LTI systems using basic blocks
+4. Build desired LTI systems using basic blocks